jj09/jj09.github.io/_posts/2023-08-20-chatgpt-for-your-data.md

 New personal accounts get <span>$</span>5 free credit to use.

-You need to put the OpenAI API key in `OPEN_API_KEY` environmental variable.
+You need to put the OpenAI API key in `OPENAI_API_KEY` environmental variable.
 You can do that by adding the following line to your `~/.bash_profile` file on Mac:

 ```
 export OPENAI_API_KEY=<YOUR_OPENAI_API_KEY>